Making Decisions ESL Games and Activities

 Tough Decisions

-ESL Making Decisions Activity - Grammar Exercises: Gap-fill, Question Completion, Guessing - Group work - Speaking Game: Asking and Answering Questions from Prompts - Pair Work - Intermediate (B1) - 30 minutes
+ESL Making Decisions Game - Grammar and Speaking: Gap-Fill, Matching, Asking and Answering Questions from Prompts, Guessing - Group and Pair Work - Intermediate (B1) - 30 minutes

-In this productive making decisions activity, students complete second conditional questions about moral dilemmas and play a guessing game where they predict a partner's decisions.
-In two groups, students complete second conditional questions about moral dilemmas with the verbs shown in their correct form, adding in the correct endings from the bottom of the page.
+In this productive making decisions game, students complete second conditional questions about moral dilemmas and guess a partner's decisions.
+In two groups, students begin by completing second conditional questions about moral dilemmas with verbs in their correct form and adding endings from the choices shown.
 Next, students pair up with someone from the other group.
-Working alone, students guess whether their partner would decide yes or no to each question.
+Working alone, students then guess whether their partner would decide yes or no to each question, marking their answers in the appropriate column.
 Students then ask the questions to their partner to see if their guesses were right or wrong.
 Students put a tick for each correct guess.
-The student with the most correct guesses wins.
+The student with the most correct guesses wins the game.
+Afterwards, students share some of their partner's decisions with the class.

 Tough Decisions Preview